codio/knowledge/source/instructors/setupcourses/virtualmachine.rst

 Virtual Machines
 ================

-Codio supports Windows and Ubuntu OS in **Virtual Machine** boxes.
+Codio supports Windows and Ubuntu OS in **Virtual Machine** boxes.If You are interested in running Virtual machines, you can upgrade your subscription to get access to 1-GB, 4-GB, 8-GB, 16-GB machines.

+You purchase a specific number of Virtual Machines that can be used by anyone in your enabled courses.
+Codio tracks usage based on active projects rather than total projects.
+In other words, you can have 100 projects in a course that use a Virtual Machine but as long as only one is active at a time, this requires only a single unit to be purchased.

 To enable this for your organization, send an email to help@codio.com with approximate details of the number of students who will require access to computed VMs.

 ..
 Note:: Codio is not responsible for licensing issues in regard to any software you install to use.